 Pros: Connect all your organization’s marketing tools together for tactical management from one place.

-Cons: Many of these hubs are B2B-focused (and priced) while having challenging means of exporting marketing data.
-Juggling multiple tactical tools into one single hub is often done at higher maintenance and operational costs.
+Cons: Many of these hubs are B2B-focused (and priced) and it can be challenging to export marketing data.
+Juggling multiple tactical tools into a single hub is often done at higher maintenance and operational costs.

 Best-in-class marketers often use these tools to combine customer data from other operations (like sales or support) to create more cohesion with their brand messaging.